Joppe-VH/fakeshop-starter/README.md

-# E-Commerce Frontend with Clerk Authentication
+# Fake Shop Frontend with Clerk Authentication

-A modern React e-commerce application with authentication powered by Clerk.
+This is a fake shop starter project to use for other learning activities.

 ## Project Overview